dosbox-staging/dosbox-staging.github.io/content/downloads/devel/index.md

 ### macOS

-macOS bundle is notarized via Apple Gatekeeper, your OS will try to prevent dosbox-staging from running.
+macOS app bundle is not notarized; Apple Gatekeeper  will try to prevent dosbox&#8209;staging from running.

 See [this guide](/downloads/macos/#apple-gatekeeper) to learn how to deal with this.